amarrella/blog/site/posts/nix-resources.md

 ### Learn how to use and create nix-shells

-Nix shells are a very powerful tool to create isolated development environment.
+Nix shells are a very powerful tool to create isolated development environments.
 I started creating them for many of the projects I am working on (some projects even have more than one shell) and they truly are a blessing.
 No more fiddling with different versions of software required in different projects.

 You can start a nix-shell in any project that contains a `default.nix` or `shell.nix` file (for example [this blog](https://github.com/amarrella/blog)) and you will be dropped into a shell which contains the dependencies you need to work.
 To learn how to create these files, check out the [Learn how to write a derivation in Nix](#learn-how-to-write-a-derivation-in-nix) section.